MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 Okay, but what does this achieve?

-Well, to be able to appreciate it we have to look at what we're actually sending with curl.
+Well, to be able to appreciate it, we have to look at what we're actually sending with curl.

 If we tell curl to be verbose with the `-v` flag, we get a lot of useful information, so we run `curl -v localhost:8080`: